 If you would like to improve what we have or add new material, please see the Code of Conduct in and the contributor guidelines in .
 If you have questions or would like to use this material in a course, please file an issue in this site's GitHub repository or send us email.

-This book is dedicated to Marian Petre, who taught me how to think about how programmers think and work.
+This book is dedicated to Marian Petre, who taught me that not everything worth studying can be measured, and to Tom Wilkie, who taught me that an author's job is to create the manure in which an editor grows something worth reading.
 I am also grateful to all of the students who did projects with me at the University of Toronto and through Google Summer of Code, and to everyone who took part in UCOSP Holmes2014,Holmes2018.

 I have tried to base recommendations on empirical software engineering research () and on the science of teaching and learning ().
 Where those don't have answers, I have drawn on the experience of the students and programmers mentioned below.
 Any errors, omissions, or misunderstandings that remain are entirely our fault.